mel-project/docs.earendil.network/en/wiki/protocols/link-protocol.md

 The basic outline is such:

-* Every link is a `sosistab2` session, backed by one or more pipes (such as `obfsudp` pipes)
+- Every link is a `picomux` session
-* Each end of a link can call "LinkRPC" methods on the other end, by using JSON-RPC over `sosistab2` streams.
-These streams have label `"n2n_control"`
+- Each end of a link can call "LinkRPC" methods on the other end, by using JSON-RPC over `picomux` streams.
+These streams have label `"!rpc"`
-* Onion-routed messages are passed through `sosistab2` unreliable messages.
-These messages are passed using streams with label `"onion_packets"`.
+- Onion-routed messages are passed through a stream with label `""`.

 ## LinkRPC